caiks/TBOT03/README.md

 ### Physical configuration

 In a simulator such as Gazebo we are able to gather information not known to the robot such as its exact position and orientation.
-Although the physical configuration could include many other dynamic measures of the world, such as the poses of other agents, or objects that can be moved by agents, in `TBOT03` we will record just the turtlebot's x and y coordinates and yaw.
+Although the physical configuration could include many other dynamic measures of the world, such as the poses of limbs, other agents, or movable objects, in `TBOT03` we will record just the turtlebot's x and y coordinates and yaw.
 This configuration will be recorded separately from its active *history*.

 This is an example, where the turtlebot moves from its starting position in room 4 into the corridor to room 2 -
 ```